TheRealYoussef/Egyptian-Currency-Detector-Using-OpenCV/README.md

-# Egyptian Currency Detector using OpenCV
+# Egyptian Currency Detector Using OpenCV
 Qt widgets application with OpenCV library.
 Obviously requires Qt and OpenCV to be setup for this code to run.